 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Asus reported total carbon emissions of approximately 1,517,600 kg CO2e for Scope 1, 13,807,750 kg CO2e for Scope 2 (market-based), and a significant 1,905,467,460 kg CO2e for Scope 3 emissions.
-This reflects a comprehensive approach to emissions reporting, covering all three scopes.
-Notably, the company has set ambitious targets to reduce its carbon footprint, aiming for a 50% reduction in Scope 1 and Scope 2 emissions by 2030, using 2021 as the baseline year.
-Additionally, Asus is committed to reducing Scope 3 emissions from purchased goods and services and the use of sold products by 30% within the same timeframe.
-Asus has also pledged to achieve carbon neutrality by 2025 and plans to utilise 100% renewable energy in its global operations by 2035.
-The company is on track to meet its near-term targets, having passed the Science Based Targets initiative (SBTi) Near-Term target review in 2023.
-Furthermore, Asus aims for a long-term reduction of 90% in absolute Scope 1, Scope 2, and Scope 3 emissions by 2050, aligning with global climate goals.
-These commitments underscore Asus's dedication to sustainability and its proactive stance in addressing climate change.
+The Scope 3 emissions include substantial contributions from the use of sold products (about 1,069,442,930 kg CO2e) and upstream transportation and distribution (approximately 64,157,240 kg CO2e).
+Asus has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 50% by 2030, using 2021 as the baseline year.
+Additionally, the company plans to cut Scope 3 emissions from purchased goods and services and the use of sold products by 30% within the same timeframe.
+By 2050, Asus aims for a 90% reduction in Scope 1 and 2 emissions and a similar target for Scope 3 emissions.
+The company is also committed to achieving carbon neutrality by 2025 and plans to use 100% renewable energy in its global operations by 2035.
+These targets are part of Asus's broader strategy to align with the Science Based Targets initiative (SBTi) and contribute to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents